TOTAL SE (TOT) Just Got Our Attention

-TOTAL SE (NYSE:TOT) went down by -3.45% from its latest closing price compared to the recent 1-year high of $50.41.
-The company’s stock price has collected -4.82% of loss in the last five trading sessions.
-Press Release reported 21 hours ago that Annual Shareholders’ Meeting of May 28, 2021: The Board of Directors of Total takes the Initiative to Submit a Resolution on the Energy Transition of TotalEnergies towards Carbon Neutrality
+TOTAL SE (NYSE:TOT) went up by 1.95% from its latest closing price compared to the recent 1-year high of $50.41.
+The company’s stock price has collected -4.78% of loss in the last five trading sessions.
+MarketWatch.com reported 3 hours ago that Major banks, including JPMorgan and Citi, have invested $3.8 trillion in fossil fuels since the Paris Agreement

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.